 - Lawn watering restrictions (No watering from 10 a.m. - 6 p.m. daily)

 - Educating the public and providing opportunities to conserve water through this website and through the media

 Town of Windsor Mayor Kristie Melendez is joining mayors across the country in asking residents to make a long-term commitment to manage water resources more wisely by taking part in the annual Wyland National Mayor’s Challenge for Water Conservation April 1-30 — and in return residents can win $5,000 in home utilities paid for a year, water-saving fixtures, and hundreds of other prizes.

 By participating in our water conservation rebate program, you can expect to save between 11 and 22 percent on indoor water use, depending on the type of product replaced and the number of products replaced.
-The rebate programs is available to all Windsor residents who receive water from Windsor or the Fort Collins/Loveland Water District.
+The rebate programs is available to all Windsor residents who receive water from the Windsor Water Utility.

 Residential Toilet RebatesToilets account for approximately 30 percent of residential indoor water use.
-Replacing a pre-1994 toilet that flushes at least 3.5 gallons per flush (GPF) with a new high-efficiency model can reduce your toilet water use by at least 60 percent — and save about 16 percent of your total indoor water use.
+Replacing a pre-1994 toilet with a new high-efficiency model can reduce your toilet water use by at least 60 percent — and save about 16 percent of your total indoor water use.
 Rebates of up to $50 are available.

 Residential Washer RebatesInstalling a water-efficient washing machine reduces the average home's water use by 5,000 gallons.
 According to the EPA, if only 10 percent of the homes in the United States upgraded to water-efficient washing machines, it would save more than 45 billion gallons of water every year.

 Rebates of up to $100 are available on washers.
 To be eligible, the washer must be purchased from Manweiler Appliance, 414 Main Street, Windsor, CO and the washer must be listed on the latest CEE1.org listing.